 13. Soothes Irritated Skin

 Rub dried or fresh parsley leaves on irritated skin or insect bites to soothe skin irritation.
-When dealing with boils, boil parsley leaves in water and apply it on the affected areas for a few hours.
+When dealing with boils, boil parsley leaf in water and apply it on the affected areas for a few hours.
 It also helps to fade freckles and spots.
 Application of parsley seed oil can help to heal bruises.

 Hair Benefits Of Parsley